15 Things to Do When You Feel Overwhelmed

 When you feel overwhelmed, put your focus on the task in front of you.
 Get it done, and leave the distractions for another time.

-15. Take a five-minute fresh air break.
 Step outside for five minutes to breathe in the fresh air.
 While you’re there, soak up the sights, sounds, and smells around you.
 Don't do anything.
 Just enjoy the moment.

-This change of scenery gives your brain a mental break.
-Think of it this way:
+This change of scenery gives your brain a mental break and helps you feel better:

 Which suggestions do you think would work the best for you?
 Feel free to drop me a line at anita (@) simplelife365.com and let me know.